Universal energy-space localization and stable quantum phases against time-dependent perturbations: Methods

-In this section, we are going to rigorously prove the Theorem~\ref{thm:Energy-local} for Cases~\ref{case:1}-\ref{case:4}.
+\appsection{Proof of the energy-space localization} In this section, we are going to rigorously prove the Theorem~\ref{thm:Energy-local} for Cases~\ref{case:1}-\ref{case:4}.
 The procedures for all four cases are similar, and a key step is to bound the nested commutator $\mathrm{ad}^m_{H(t)}(H'(t))$.
 We use a factorially growing series to bound the commutators For Cases~\ref{case:1}, \ref{case:2} and \ref{case:4}, and an exponential bound for Cases~\ref{case:3}.
 The proofs for same-scaling commutators are similar, so we put the proofs for the two different scalings in the Appendix.~\ref{app:EnergyLocP} and \ref{app:EnergyLocPcom}, respectively.

 For clarification, we rewrite Theorem~\ref{thm:Energy-local} (for Case~\ref{case:1} as an example) with more details.
 Other cases follow a similar formulation.